-Megan Rosenbach, Education Director, grew up in a small town on Lake Michigan.
+Megan grew up in a small town on Lake Michigan.
 While she loves the beach and fresh water, she is a city girl at heart.
 After majoring in Organizational Studies at the University of Michigan, Megan moved to Philadelphia to teach middle school social studies.
 She joined the Bicycle Coalition in 2010 as a Safe Routes Philly Community Representative, where she wrote the program’s curriculum and worked intensely with schools on safety and activity efforts.
-As Education Director, Megan manages all Bicycle Coalition safety and education programs.
-Outside of work, Megan is a tireless advocate for public education.
-She founded a community group to provide extra support and resources for her neighborhood school Childs Elementary.
-If you can’t find her amidst the crowd at education rallies, you may also catch her at the Cross Fit gym, carting around panniers full of local produce on her neon yellow single speed, or cooking up some yummy (mostly) healthy grub in her kitchen.
+As Deputy Director, Megan oversees internal program strategy and management.